 “Don’t blame us… We’re just giving the people what they want!”

-Increasingly, people want deeper things.
+And yet, people increasingly want deeper things.

-The same person who wants junk food, also has a higher impulse for healthy food.
+The same person who wants junk food also has a higher impulse for healthy food.

 “Serve meaningfully, and the money will come.”

-There’s nothing wrong with getting more attention… unless that dominates your thinking.
+There’s nothing wrong with getting more attention, unless that dominates your thinking.

 “Don’t aim at success.
 The more you aim at it and make it a target, the more you are going to miss it.
-For success, like happiness, cannot be pursued; it must ensue, and it only does so as the unintended side effect of one’s personal dedication to a cause greater than oneself or as the by-product of one’s surrender to a person other than oneself.
+For success, like happiness, cannot be pursued; it must ensue, and it only does so as the unintended side effect of one’s personal dedication to a cause greater than oneself, or as the by-product of one’s surrender to a person other than oneself.
 Happiness must happen, and the same holds for success: you have to let it happen by not caring about it.
 I want you to listen to what your conscience commands you to do and go on to carry it out to the best of your knowledge.
 Then you will live to see that in the long-run — in the long-run, I say! — success will follow you precisely because you had forgotten to think about it.”

 — Viktor Frankl, from the book “Man’s Search for Meaning”